neilg63/astro-calc-api/README.md

 - hsys: Comma-separated list of house system letters or `all` for all systems, default W (whole house system)
 - ct: 0 = default.
 1 = show rise/set times for the selected bodies
 - mode: Alignment and refraction options for rise / set times.
 See notes below for all options.
 - aya: Comma-separated list of available ayanamshas (see below).
-These are added as separate data-set and should be applied in a post processing stage via simple subtraction from the lng, ascendant or rectAscension values, which are always tropical (they may automatically applied in /positions)
+These are added as separate data-set and should be applied in a post processing stage via simple subtraction from the lng or ascendant values, which are always tropical (they may be automatically applied in /positions)
-- retro: 1: show retrograde and peak stations of the main planets, 0: do not show planet stations
+- retro: 1: show retrograde and peak stations of the main planets, 0: do not show planet stations (default)

 ### GET /rise-set-times